Musar98/WuffWau/README.md

 about the CLI usage and an example

 ### Additional information
+The projects dependencies and packaging is managed with poetry (https://python-poetry.org)\
-The minimum required version of python to run the script is python 3.6
+The minimum required version of python to run the script is python 3.10 (defined in src/pyproject.toml)